Morson

 ontariotowns.net

-Morson, Canada on Lake of the Woods Located about 35 miles north of the Canada-US Border, Morson is literally "at the end of the road."
+Located about 40 miles north of the Canada-US Border, Morson is literally "at the end of the road."
 But for those who enjoy outdoor recreation, it is the beginning of a unique and wonderful outdoor experience.
-Morson and Bergland together make up the Township of Lake of the Woods.
 Morson has immediate access to unspoiled tracts of wilderness in the heart of the Lake of the Woods.
 This is truly a first-class recreation area for anglers, boaters, and nature lovers.
 Those who venture here can stroll along a sandy beach on a warm summer day or challenge the rugged terrain of the islands in the brisk of autumn.
 The scenery is spectacular regardless of season.
 For both quality and quantity fishing it is hard to find a better spot.
 Lake of the Woods supports a wide variety of species you expect on any large body of water, yet here in the center of the lake, you'll find thousands of islands with their sheltered bays offering the quietness and safety usually associated with smaller bodies of water.

-To find out more about accommodations, businesses and services in Morson and Bergland, scroll down to the bottom of the page to link to their websites.
+To find out more about accommodations, businesses and services in Morson, scroll down to the bottom of the page to link to their websites.

 When you arrive in Morson, you are only a step away from vast tracts of unspoiled islands, forests, and fine fishing, hunting and beautiful scenery on Lake of the Woods.
 This is the land of spectacular sunsets and northern lights displays.
 Here lies a wilderness experience where you can enjoy the fresh air and solitude.
 Witness wildlife in its natural habitat.
 Appreciate both the gentleness and the ruggedness of a unique environment.